NodeDash/Docs/docs/Functions/examples.md

   try {
     // Make API call to weather service
     // Note: This is a placeholder.
-In Helium Device Manager,
+In NodeDash,
     // you'd need to implement this using the platform's
     // API calling capabilities or built-in integrations const weatherUrl =